McMaster University, Faculty of Engineering

 My research addresses the modem design problem through theoretical and experimental studies.
 I develop of communication algorithms, signal processing strategies and information theory to allow for the design of efficient signalling strategies for the wireless optical channel.
 Additionally, I develop prototype wireless optical links on which practical signalling strategies can be verified and tested under realistic conditions.
 Several projects that I am currently working on are :

-Coding and Modulation for Optical Intensity Channels
+Information Theory, Coding and Communication Theory for Optical Intensity Channels

 Coding and Modulation for